BruceZhangReve/MoME/README.md

 ### Results on MT-Bench and TimeMMD

 Evaluation on short-term finance data (*e.g.,* 7-day input, 1-day output). "➡️" indicates the performance change between *Time Series-Only* and *Time Series + Text* Input.
+Note that for foundation models like Time-MoE, we only trians the prediction head while keeping other pre-trained parameters.

 |              |  Trend Prediction<br/> (ACC)  | Technical Indicator (MSE) | Correlation (ACC) | MCQA (ACC) |